traviskaufman/yowl/README.md

 # YOWL

 Yet another OWL documentor.
-YOWL is a command line utility that can read a number of RDFS/OWL files, called the repository, and generate a documentation website from it, with Class Diagrams (as SVG), Individuals Diagrams and Import Diagrams.
+YOWL is a command line utility that can read a number of RDFS/OWL files, called the repository, and generate a documentation website from it, with visualisations like Class Diagrams (as SVG), Individuals Diagrams and Import Diagrams.

 It also detects annotations from the following public ontologies: